PlatformAwareProgramming/CloudClusters.jl/README.md

 The __@deploy__ macro will create a 4-node cluster comprising ___t3.xlarge___ AWS EC2 instances, returning a cluster handle in the ```my_first_cluster``` variable.

 >[!WARNING]
->The process of creating instances, until they are ready to be connected to the master process through worker processes instantiated in each of them via _Distributed.jl_, can be lengthy, depending on the provider.
+>The process of creating VM instances (cluster nodes) until they are ready to be connected to the processes via _Distributed.jl_, can be lengthy, depending on the provider.

 After __@deploy__, for each cluster node, a _worker process_ is created, whose _pids_ may be inspected using the ___workers___ function, passing the cluster handle as an argument.
 In the following code, the user fetches the _pids_ of the processes at the cluster nodes.